collective/sc.recipe.staticresources/README.rst

 Life, the Universe, and Everything
 ==================================

-This package is used as a recipe to integrate Plone and Webpack using buildout.
+This package is used as a recipe to integrate Plone and `webpack <https://webpack.js.org/>`_ using Buildout.

 In the recent years, many tools were created to manage static resource files, these tools can:

-* Automatically compress images.
+* automatically compress images
-* Use CSS Pre-processors and Post-processors to write less and better code, taking advantage of new standards still not available to all browsers.
+* use CSS pre and post-processors to write less and better code, taking advantage of new standards still not available to all browsers
-* Use Javascript transpiller to write ES6 code and generate ES5 equivalent code, that work on all browsers.
+* use JavaScript transpilers to write ES6 code and generate ES5 equivalent code, that works on all browsers
-* Minify resulting code.
+* minify the resulting code

-* And many other options, pratically everything related to process static resources can be achived by an official or community package.
+And many other options, pratically everything related to process static resources can be achived by an official or community package.

-This package has the dutty to facilitates the integration of Webpack with Plone, writing less lines into your buildout configuration and provide a nice template to start with.
+This package facilitates the integration of webpack with Plone, writing less lines into your Buildout configuration and providing a nice template to start with.

-We choose Webpack because it is proven to be the best toolchain available, and many people in the Plone Community are using it.
+We choose webpack because it's proven to be the best toolchain available, and many people in the Plone community are using it.

 Mostly Harmless
 ===============